nunchistudio/blacksmith/documentation/why.md

 - **Cloud-native & multi-cloud:** Data pipelines built on top of Blacksmith can be deployed on any infrastructure or cloud-provider.
 There is no lock-in.

-The **Blacksmith Enterprise** version addresses the complexity of collaboration and governance across multi-team and multi-scope data solutions.
+The **Blacksmith Enterprise Edition** addresses the complexity of collaboration and governance across multi-team and multi-scope data solutions.

-- **REST API:** The Enterprise version comes with a REST API so organizations can bring data pipeline information as well as historical and real time events / jobs into third-party applications.
+- **REST API:** The Enterprise Edition comes with a REST API so organizations can bring data pipeline information as well as historical and real time events / jobs into third-party applications.
-- **Database migrations:** Versioning and migrating database schema is difficult, especially if there is more than one engineer working on the code base.
-By using the Blacksmith Enterprise version, organizations can run and version database migrations smoothly with no conflicts across teams.
-- **Command-Line Interface:** The Blacksmith CLI lets you generate any kind of adapter in a simple command-line as well as manage database migrations.
-- **Server health-checks:** Instead of using the standard adapters, organizations can switch to the Enterprise version of the gateway and scheduler to add these services to their service mesh.
-More details about adapters in the next guide.
 - **Dashboard:** We created a dashboard serving as a reference implementation of the REST API.
 It allows you to visualize everything that happened or is happening in a Blacksmith application.
 It can be customized in any way needed to fit the requirements of businesses.
+- **Server health-checks:** Instead of using the Standard adapters, organizations can switch to the Enterprise Edition of the gateway and scheduler to add these services to their service mesh.
+More details about adapters in the next guide.
+- **Distributed environments:** Blacksmith applications can be deployed in distributed and high-available environments.
+By using a distributed lock mechanism, we ensure strong data consistency and stronger fault-tolerance across nodes.
+- **Database migrations:** Versioning and migrating database schema is difficult, especially if there is more than one engineer working on the code base.
+By using the Blacksmith Enterprise Edition, organizations can run and version database migrations smoothly with no conflicts across teams.
+- **Command-Line Interface:** The Blacksmith CLI lets you generate sources and destinations in a simple command-line, as well as manage database migrations.